rowlandcoping/lost-king-part1/README.md

 My initial task was to build a toolbox of functions covering the main functionality of a game, along with the basic structure of the pages.
 I have identified 3 main activities that take place in-game and built and tested a suite of functions to support it.
-From this point building out the content around the flow chart should be straighfoward; at that point I can move on to refining the look and feel around the site template.
+From this point building out the content around the flow chart should be straightfoward; at that point I can move on to refining the look and feel around the site template.

 1) Exploration:
     - Change mode to main window.